Silver Safe and Secure

 Phishing and Email Scams

-The scammer uses fake sites or publicly available information to trick you into clicking or downloading something, to steal personal data and funds.
+The scammer uses fake sites or publicly available information to trick you into clicking or downloading something, to steal personal data and/or money.

 Quick Tips